kbabioch/otca/README.md

  - Remove CAs private key

- - Derive a configuration file from a given template for the server and client

- - Create a tarball for the server and client for quick deployment

 The name otca actually stands for One-Time CA, and is a reference to the way the CA is used, i.e. only once.
 The appropriate key is then permanently removed and no further certificates can be issued by this CA. In particular it is also not possible to revoke certificates.
-Since revocation can be considered to be broken in practice anyway, this can even be considered an additional benefit as it forces you to start from scratch.

-In case of a breach, one simply can generate a new set of certificates and replace the old ones.
-Given that no other parties are involved, nobody should notice the difference.
+In case of a breach, or whenever certificates expire, one simply starts from scratch and replaces the old certificates.
+Given that only two entities are involved, this is not too much of a hassle.

 ## USAGE